parsiya/parsiya.net/content/page/CheatSheet.markdown

 * `Compress-Archive -Path C:\path\to\folder\ -DestinationPath c:\path\to\destination\archive`

-Note the destination file will be `archive.zip` but we do not need to provide the extension in the command.
+Note the destination file will be `archive.zip` but we don't need to provide the extension in the command.

 * Source: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/compress-archive